volatilemolotov/beam/learning/tour-of-beam/learning-content/python/common-transforms/filter/description.md

 ### Example 2: Filtering with a lambda function

-We can also use lambda functions to simplify Example 1.
+You can also use lambda functions to simplify Example 1.

 ```
 import apache_beam as beam